 The funding round was led by Silicon Valley investor Mary Meeker’s Bond along with participation from Insight Partners and existing investor Accel.

-The company, which is a web and mobile app testing platform claim to have four million developers spread across 50,000 companies, including tech giants such as Google, Microsoft and Twitter.
+The company, which is a web and mobile app testing platform claims to have four million developers spread across 50,000 companies, including tech giants such as Google, Microsoft and Twitter.
 BrowserStack plans to use the funding to double its team size within the next 18 months, and to make strategic acquisitions to increase its market capabilities.

 “We want to be the testing infrastructure of the internet, and to do this we need to scale our operations quickly both in terms of people and infrastructure,” said Nakul Aggarwal, cofounder and chief technology officer of BrowserStack.

 Bengaluru-based logistics company BlackBuck raised $67 Mn in its Series E Round at over $1 Bn in valuation in July.
 Founded by Rajesh Yabaji, the company claims to be the largest online trucking platform in India with over 90% market share.
-It enables digitisation of fleet operations for truckers and operates a marketplace to help match trucks with relevant delivery loads.
+It enables the digitisation of fleet operations for truckers and operates a marketplace to help match trucks with relevant delivery loads.

 The platform says it has more than 700K truckers and 1.2 Mn trucks on its platform, and with more than 15 Mn in monthly transactions.
 BlackBuck is the third logistics startup to become a unicorn after Delhivery, which is planning an IPO this year, and Rivigo.